epam/ai-dial/docs/architecture.md

 ### Persistent Layer

-AI DIAL architecture includes a persistent layer, that relies on a resilient and scalable cloud blob storage (you can configure either S3, Google Cloud Storage, Azure or a local file storage) where all conversations, prompts, and user files will be stored.
+AI DIAL architecture includes a persistent layer, that relies on a resilient and scalable cloud blob storage (you can configure either AWS S3, Google Cloud Storage, Azure Blob Storage or a local file storage) where all conversations, prompts, and user files will be stored.
 Redis Cache (either cluster or a standalone) is deployed on top of it to enhance performance.

 ![](./img/redis.svg)